- Spinal Anatomy

-- Cervical (C1 to C7 vertebrae) – located at the top of the spine, these smaller, more flexible vertebrae encase the brain stem, support the head and allow for head and neck movement
+- The cervical region (C1 to C7 vertebrae) is located at the top of the spine.
+These smaller, more flexible vertebrae encase the brain stem, support the head and allow for head and neck movement.

-- Thoracic (T1 to T12 vertebrae) – located in the midsection, these larger, less flexible vertebrae serve as anchors for the ribs and as skeletal support for the body
+- The thoracic region (T1 to T12 vertebrae) is located in the midsection.
+These larger, less flexible vertebrae serve as anchors for the ribs and as skeletal support for the body.

-- Lumbar (L1 to L5 vertebrae) – located in the lower back, these largest of the vertebrae support much of the body’s weight and allow for bending at the waist and trunk rotation
+- The lumbar region (L1 to L5 vertebrae) is located in the lower back.
+These are the largest of the vertebrae and support much of the body’s weight.
+They allow the bending motion at the waist and rotation in the midsection.